-It the last 8 Dover races, there have been 8 different winners.
-Brandon Beyke, Bill Werkheiser, Dave Miller, Tony Pizzaro, Craig Lee, Matthew Dominique, Ken Pettit and Ryan Heuser have all taken the flag.
+It the last 8 Dover races, there have been 6 different winners.
+Brandon Beyke, Bill Werkheiser, Scott Jackson, Johnny Reed Foley, Zakk Miller, Tony Pizzaro, John Tharp and Rick Jackson have all taken the flag.
 The trucks line up to unload the cars for the weekend, with too many winning names not among the streak.

 Ryan Heuser pulled away from the field immediately, leaving a ton of action behind during the first 48 laps.
 Dave Miller, Craig Lee, John Tharp, Zakk Miller, Rick Jackson, Dave Butterworth, Ken Pettit, Alan Nesfeder and Scott Jackson would all lead during this period, making it as competitive as ever at Dover.

 On lap 49 Tony Pizzaro went from dead-last to first with 2 broken ribs in a crash at Talladega, even after getting involved in a crash.
 The trend would continue, as he seemed to pass 500 cars all day only to get involved in something else.

 The second incident for #12 was caused by a sandwich.
 Tony Long and Steven Spears came out of turn 4 and wedged Pizzaro into a bind, spinning each other out.
 Bill Werkheiser got hit by Pizzaro, while Spears flew up the track in turn 1, getting tatered in the drivers side by Jonathan Skrabacz, ending the #65's day.